When Adoption Is The Way You’re Building Your Family

 - Preparing to formalize an adoption in a courtroom

-At Sachs & Hess P.C. in St. John, Indiana, our family law attorneys have helped many parents navigate the legal processes of adoption.
+At Miller Sachs & Hess, PC in Crown Point, Indiana, our family law attorneys have helped many parents navigate the legal processes of adoption.
 Whatever your family situation, we welcome the opportunity to advise you on how to make your dream of adoption become a reality.

 Could You Complete An Adoption Without A Lawyer’s Help?